HagenSR/byte_le_royale_2022/sphinx/Wall.rst

 ================  =========================== ===================
  Name              Type                        Description
 ================  =========================== ===================
-Hitbox             Hitbox                      the wall's hitbox Health             int                         the wall's health Collidable         Boolean                     determines if objects can collide with it Destructable       Boolean                     determines if it can be hurt by bullets and grenades
+Hitbox             Hitbox                      the wall's hitbox.
+Health             int                         the wall's health.
+Collidable         Boolean                     determines if objects can collide with it.
+Destructable       Boolean                     determines if it can be hurt by bullets and grenades.
 ================  =========================== ===================